2024 will be the hottest on record for Planet Earth for the second consecutive year

 Christian Åslund

-The comparison images are so shocking that when they were first published in 2002, people accused him of faking them.
-They said he had either doctored the new images or that he had visited in summer and the old pictures were taken in winter.
-People did not want to believe they were real.
+The comparison images are so shocking that when they were first published in 2002, people accused Åslund of faking them.
+They either claimed he had manipulated the mages or that he had shot them in summer, while the old photographs were taken in winter.

 Greenhouse gas hitting new highs